alexaustin0630/benchat2.0/README.md

 Follow these simple steps to get started with BenChat:

 1. Clone the repository: `git clone https://github.com/alexaustin0630/benchat2.0`
-2. Navigate to the project directory: `cd benchat`
+2. Navigate to the project directory: `cd benchat2.0`
 3. Install dependencies: `npm install`
 4. Start the application: `npm start`
 5. Open your browser and visit `http://localhost:3000`